 It can be difficult to bring up the topic of a prenuptial agreement to your fiancé, especially if they are having difficulty seeing the benefits an agreement provides.
 Although these agreements do address what will be done in the event the marriage ends, it also provides an opportunity for the couple to have a frank discussion about finances – something that many couples don’t do before they are married.
 This is one reason why money is one of the number one issues that couples cite for why they divorce.

-If you would like to learn more about prenuptial agreements, contact the Law Office of Jason Wright to schedule a free consultation with a Round Rock, TX prenuptial agreement lawyer.
+If you would like to learn more about prenuptial agreements, contact the Law Office of Jason Wright to schedule a confidential consultation with a Round Rock, TX prenuptial agreement lawyer.
 Call our office today.